Introduction to research integrity at the University

 The University’s Research Integrity and Governance Committee oversees the integrity of the University’s research on behalf of the University Council.
-The University’s ‘Named Person’ for Research Integrity (Professor Elizabeth Perkins) oversees the University’s research misconduct process, and provides a first point of contact for anyone wanting more information on matters of research integrity.
+The University’s ‘Named Person for Research Integrity’ (Professor Elizabeth Perkins, firstname.lastname@example.org) oversees the University’s research misconduct process, and provides a first point of contact for anyone wanting more information or to discuss concerns relating to research integrity.

 The University recognises that concerns relating to research integrity can be complex, challenging and highly sensitive; and can impact upon the emotional and mental wellbeing of those involved.

 Any person wishing to raise concerns about the integrity of research being conducted under the auspices of the University can do so in confidence through the Named Person for Research Integrity by emailing email@example.com as part of the University’s ‘Policy on Misconduct in Research’.
 Concerns can also be raised initially at a local level within the institution via, or with the assistance of, an intermediary such as a Line Manager, Tutor or Supervisor, Head of School, Trade Union representative, Guild advice service representative, or colleague.

 How the University of Liverpool implements our research integrity policies and procedures